Mohammed Hussein Ali: The Alston Report

-In 2009, Major General Ali was in the news again when a report by UN special reporter Philip Alston into extra-judicial killings recommended that he was a stumbling block to police reform and should resign.
-Alston reported that there was abundant evidence linking Ali to a central role in devising and overseeing the policy of extra-judicially executing large numbers of suspected criminals.
+In 2009, Major General Ali was in the news again when a report by UN special reporter Philip Alston into extrajudicial killings recommended that he was a stumbling block to police reform and should resign.
+Alston reported that there was abundant evidence linking Ali to a central role in devising and overseeing the policy of extrajudicially executing large numbers of suspected criminals.
 According to the report, Ali refused to acknowledge that any unlawful killings were taking place, and prevented all transparency.

 This was despite at least one observer describing him in the Nairobi Chronicle as "without doubt, the most effective police chief Kenya has seen in a long time".
 While never shying away from making use of all of the available means open to him as head of Kenya's Police, during his time as commissioner, Ali, among other things, re-equipped the police with new patrol trucks and vehicles, secured modern policing equipment for his charges, revitalised the police over the long term by increasing the recruitment of officers, and improved the sharing of information between the police and the public.